 than they will be when fully hardened, and it's very important not to scare

-the butterfly at this stage, because the wings are easily broken.
+the butterfly at this stage, because the wings are easily broken if it reflexively flaps its wings to escape.
 If a

 leading edge gets crimped and bent, the butterfly will never be able to